jormcintosh/e-commerce-performance-analysis-dashboard-/README.md

 **Project Summary**

-As a data analyst, I analyzed three months of fulfillment and sales data totaling 2,400 transactions for an e-commerce clothing business.
+As a data analyst, I analyzed three months of fulfillment and sales data totaling 2,400 transactions for VivCalif, an e-commerce clothing business.
 I evaluated order activity, product performance, customer satisfaction, and delivery efficiency to uncover operational insights.
 Using Excel, data modeling, and DAX, I developed a dynamic dashboard that visualizes key performance indicators and supports leadership decision-making across product strategy, customer experience, and fulfillment operations

 **Business Questions**